csc-coursework/csc421-241-sketches/README.md

 Note that when synchronized, for events A and B in two different threads, it is not possible to know if A&lt;B or B&lt;A. But in this case, this is an unnecessary knowledge.
 We only need to know that one or the other is true.

+##### Concurrency in Go

+(Go concurrency)[https://go.dev/tour/concurrency/1] uses a different principle than Java.
+Java uses a Monitor, by computer scientists Hoare.
+Go is based on Communicating Sequential Processes (CSP).
+There are *channels* that communicate just like pipes.

+This example cheats the paradigm a bit by having CSP emulate a Monitor.
+In this case we just take a lock from the Monitor structure and that's all we need.
+There is more to a Monitor but here we do not need that.

+Using a pair of
+channels, I emulate in Go a lock with a *token passing model*, where a token is passed into on channel by the lock meister, to be claimed by some go routine at the other end of the channel.
+It then proceeds, and when done, returns the token by passing it into the second channel, were it is redeemed by a lock meister.
+There are parallels with the lock meister routine in Go being the lock object in Java.